Fast, secure, risk-free booking guaranteed.

 Meals: Lunch and dinner

 During the course of your 4-day backpacking trip, you’ll traverse 25-30 trail miles (40-48 km) through lush temperate rainforest of the Pacific Crest Trail.
 Enjoy the views of Mt.
 Hood, stop and smell the wildflowers, and soak in the lake after a long day of hiking.
 Let your guides teach you the basics of backpacking: preparation and planning, wilderness survival essentials, Leave No Trace principles, campsite selection and setup, backcountry nutrition, bear-safe food storage methods, and more!
-This being a summer tour only means one thing: mellowing out at the lake and roasting marshmallows under the stars!
+This being a summer tour only means one thing: mellowing out at the lake under the stars!

 Meals: Breakfast, lunch, and dinner